 It’s a good idea to include Q&As in remote events.
 They are actually great for making your virtual event more engaging.
 You just have to let attendees know how questions should be submitted beforehand.

 Live streaming is now social.
 Platforms like Facebook Live, YouTube, Periscope augments easier promotion and engagement.
 Simulcasting or streaming to multiple social destinations is a great way to bring in massive engagement.
 Also, you get to stream to a remote audience at once instead of streaming to particular social websites one at a time.

-[Muvi Live Server enables you to reach your viewers wherever they are, be it on Twitter, Facebook Live, Twitch or YouTube Live.]
+[Muvi Live enables you to reach your viewers wherever they are, be it on Twitter, Facebook Live, Twitch or YouTube Live.]

 8. Pro Tips for the Presenter